-Okonomiyaki is popular compared to Monjayaki and commonly made in households in Japan.
-On the other hand, Monjayaki can be enjoyed in Okonomiyaki restaurants and some Dagashiya, but is hardly made at home.
+Okonomiyaki is more popular than Monjayaki and commonly made in households in Japan, while Monjayaki can be enjoyed in Okonomiyaki restaurants and some Dagashiya, but is hardly made at home.

-By the way, do you know how Monjayaki is different from the Okonomiyaki pancake?
-For those who have heard of Monjayaki before but know little about the Japanese food, today I will talk about the difference between Monjayaki and Okonomiyaki.
+By the way, do you know how Monjayaki differs from Okonomiyaki pancake?
+For people who haven’t heard of Monjayaki yet, today I will talk about the difference between the dish and Okonomiyaki.

 Wheat Flour Batter

-Generally, the batter of Monjayaki is made by mixing wheat flour with Worcester sauce and “Dashi (出汁)” soup stock, so it is watery and runny.
+The batter of Monjayaki is usually made by mixing wheat flour with Worcester sauce and dashi stock, so it is watery and runny.

-On the other hand, Okonomiyaki batter usually consists of wheat flour, grated yam, eggs and water.
+On the other hand, Okonomiyaki batter typically consists of wheat flour, grated yam or Tororo, eggs, and water.
 Hence, it is plain in taste and close to pancake batter.

-Typical ingredients for Monjayaki include finely cut cabbage, Beni Shoga red pickled ginger, Agedama tempura bits, Aonori seaweed powder, bite-sized squid meat, sakura shrimps, Mentaiko roe, bite-sized Mochi rice cake, and processed cheese.
+Representative ingredients for Monjayaki include finely cut cabbage, Beni Shoga (red pickled ginger), Agedama (tempura bits), Aonori (green seaweed powder), bite-sized squid meat, sakura shrimps, Mentaiko roe, bite-sized Mochi (rice cake), and processed cheese.

-Although Okonomiyaki pancake uses almost the same ingredients as Monjayaki, a wider variety of food materials can be prepared for Okonomiyaki, such as pork belly slices, bean sprouts, beef tendon, kimchi, and noodles.
+Okonomiyaki pancake uses almost the same ingredients as Monjayaki, but a wider variety of food materials tend to be prepared for Okonomiyaki, such as pork belly slices, bean sprouts, beef tendon, kimchi, and noodles.

-Monjayaki is cooked on an iron griddle by mixing its watery flour batter with ingredients.
-Basically, one Monjayaki cake is eaten together with some diners.
+Monjayaki is cooked on an iron griddle by mixing its watery flour batter with other ingredients.
+Basically, some diners eat a single Monjayaki cake together.
 They enjoy crispy bits and ingredients directly from the griddle using a small iron spatula.

-As for Okonomiyaki, prior to cooking, ingredients, except raw meat, are usually mixed together with the flour batter, and the batter mixture is cooked in almost the same way as other pancakes.
-Once the Okonomiyaki batter is cooked through, it is cut into small pieces and served to diners one by one.
+As for Okonomiyaki, prior to cooking, ingredients, except raw meat, are mixed together with flour batter, and the batter mixture is cooked on Teppan in almost the same way as other pancakes.
+Once the batter is cooked through, it is cut into small pieces and served to diners one by one.